AbdllhNur/Smart-Cat-Feeder/README.md

 # Smart-Cat-Feeder
-Smart cat feeder using esp32 as main micro controller and firebase realtime database as cloud database and iot platform
+Smart cat feeder using esp32 as main microcontroller and firebase realtime database as cloud database and iot platform